 The Ghirardelli Chocolate Company complex was built in the late 1890s by Domingo Ghirardelli.
 It was the company headquarters until 1962 when civic leader William Roth purchased the buildings.
 He engaged Lawrence Halprin & Associates and architects Wurster, Bernardi & Emmons to redevelop the one-block site.
 Opened in 1964, this adaptive re-use project created a novel urban shopping and dining experience for San Francisco.
-Halprin termed the reuse of the buildings “Recycling” and conceived of the shopping center as a “The Beehive of Activity”.
+Halprin termed the reuse of the buildings “Recycling” and conceived of the shopping center as “The Beehive of Activity.”
 This concept became a model for other repurposed sites across the country.
-The design retained the original signage and repurposed the red brick factory buildings and other structures, including the 1915 French Gothic Clock Tower.
+The design retained the original signage and reused the red brick factory buildings and other structures, including the 1915 French Gothic Clock Tower.
 Steps and ramps choreograph movement over the hilly site, linking the restaurants, shops, and tree-shaded terraces.
 These spaces were designed to be active outdoor rooms used for festivals and programmed entertainment with remarkable views over San Francisco Bay.
 New elements included a New Box Factory building, an underground parking garage, and site specific lighting, furnishings and fountains.
 In 1982 new paving, graphics, and a new staircase were added.
 It was listed in the National Register of Historic Places that same year.